- What’s On

 - Support us

 Chetham’s is a truly international community.
-Around 10% of our students, and a large number of staff, have joined us from overseas, and this diversity both within school and across the city of Manchester encourages a natural awareness and acceptance of different views, beliefs and cultures.
+Around 10% of our students and staff have joined us from overseas, and over forty languages are spoken across the School.
+This diversity, both within school and in the wider community across Manchester’s vibrant city centre, encourages a natural awareness and acceptance of different views, beliefs and cultures.

 If you are a non-UK or non-EU student, it is likely that you will need to have a visa to study at Chetham’s.
 The up to date information on studying in the UK is to be found on the UK Border Agency website www.ukba.homeoffice.gov.uk

 The School is a Highly Trusted Sponsor and if you are eligible we will be able to provide a Confirmation of Acceptance for Studies sponsorship number for you to use when applying for your visa.

 If you are aged up to and including 15 you will have to apply for a visa under Tier 4 (Child).
 This also applies if you are 16 or 17 but will be primarily studying at GCSE level.

 If you are 16 or 17 and will be studying A levels you can choose whether to apply under Tier 4 (Child) or Tier 4 (General).

 If you are 18 you must apply under Tier 4 (General).